 b.
 If you need direction on resources, reach out.
 We can help point you towards some women that we’re listening to and learning from.

 Friends, our women & non-male siblings have waited far too long to be seen, affirmed and considered for leadership.
 There is no more time to spare.
 This is our time.
 If we’re to keep the church together for the next century, this is something we cannot waste another second on.
 Get out of the Protestant churches that will not hire or ordain a woman, and submit yourself to some non-male voices.
 It’ll change your life, and it’ll change the trajectory of American Christianity which, I think we can all agree, is headed towards a cliff for all the right reasons.
 Godspeed!

-Chris is a Latinx, cis-het male born & raised outside NYC.
-Following undergrad, Chris lived in Venezuela for some time before returning to NYC for work.
-His faith journey began as an adult in NYC when, curious about faith, he wandered into a local Evangelical church, and ended up sticking around.
-A few years later, while working for that church, his faith collapsed when he uncovered their hidden stances on race, queerness & non-male leadership.
-Rejecting Christian fundamentalism but feeling pulled to ministry, he & Jill moved to LA so he could attain a MDiv & pursue ordination in the PCUSA.
-After grad school he accepted an invitation to organize a new church in NYC - which is now Common Ground.
-His identity & upbringing is one of contrasts: raised by women and without a father; Latinx with black & indigenous blood, but white passing; raised income insecure but around affluence.
-This mixed history has shaped him into seeing the ways inequity (sexism, racism, heteronormativity, classism, ableism, etc) shapes culture.
-His heart's for the marginalized, left out & left behind, and he's gathering CG so all know they have a seat at God's table.
+Chris was born & raised around NYC and has spent most of his life here.
+After living in Venezuela for a bit following undergrad, he returned to NYC for work in the corporate sector.
+His faith journey began there when, as an adult, he wandered into a local Evangelical church.
+A few years later he was working for that church, but his faith was collapsing after discovering its positions on race, queerness & non-male leadership.
+Rejecting that fundamentalism but still compelled by the faith, he moved to LA for grad school & to pursue ordination in the PCUSA.
+A few years later he was invited back to NYC to organize a new church - now Common Ground.
+His identity & upbringing is one of contrasts: mixed race, Latinx but white passing & raised income insecure but around white affluence; This all shaped him to see how inequity (sexism, racism, het-normativity, classism, ableism, etc) shapes supremacy culture.
+His heart's with the left out & left behind, and he's gathering CG so all know they have a seat at God's table.